Undistraction/gitbook/promises.md

 ## Basic Promise

 Inside a promise we will usually be performing some kind of asynchronous operation which will either succeed \(in which case be call resolve and pass any necessary data or messages to it\) or fail \(in which case we call reject and pass an error message.
 In case the operation itself causes an exception we might want to wrap the operation itself in a`try`/`catch` block.
 Although an exception will cause `reject` to be called automatically, by catching any exception, we can control what information is passed to `reject`.

-## Then

-If `then` is called on a promise which is not resolved, the promise waits for resolution before triggering the callback.

 ## Chaining Promises